Elvi3n/Mastercard-Brand-Analysis-in-r-leagueoflegends/README.md

 **2. Sentiment Analysis (RoBERTa)**

-- Model: Utilized cardiffnlp/twitter-roberta-base-sentiment-latest via Hugging Face.
+- Model Utilized: cardiffnlp/twitter-roberta-base-sentiment-latest via Hugging Face.
 - Logic: Unlike lexicon-based tools (VADER), this Transformer model is pre-trained on 124M tweets, allowing it to capture the sarcasm and informal nuance typical of r/leagueoflegends.
 - Output: Classified posts into Positive, Neutral, and Negative with associated confidence scores.